 What’s the most important reason you’re doing this?
 What do you expect your content is going to do for your company?
 Is it to generate buzz?
 Generate leads?
 Retain customers and clients?

-You have to have clearly-defined set of goals based on your priority.
+You have to have a clearly-defined set of goals based on your priority.
 But don’t forget this: the goal isn’t to be good at content marketing.
 The ultimate goal is to be good at business, and content marketing is just a means to an end.

 Who is your Audience?